What is the difference between RTO and RPO in disaster recovery solutions?

-Recovery Point Objective (RPO) and Recovey Time Objective (RTO) are one of the most important parameters of a disaster recovery or data protection plan.
-These objectives guide the enterprises to choose a optimal data backup (rather restore) plan.
+Recovery Point Objective (RPO) and Recovery Time Objective (RTO) are two of the most important parameters of a disaster recovery or data protection plan.
+These are objectives that can guide enterprises to choose an optimal cloud backup and disaster recovery plan.

 Recovery Point Objective (RPO) describes the interval of time that might pass during a disruption before the quantity of data lost during that period exceeds the Business Continuity Plan’s maximum allowable threshold or “tolerance.”

 Example: If the last available good copy of data upon an outage is from 18 hours ago, and the RPO for this business is 20 hours then we are still within the parameters of the Business Continuity Plan’s RPO.
-In other words it the answers the question – “Up to what point in time could the Business Process’s recovery proceed tolerably given the volume of data lost during that interval?”
+In other words it answers the question – “Up to what point in time could the business process’s recovery proceed tolerably given the volume of data lost during that interval?”

-There is always a gap between the actuals (RTA/RPA) and objectives introduced by various manual and automated steps to bring the business application up.
+There is always a gap between the actuals – Recovery Time Actual (RTA) and Recovery Point Actual (RPA) – and objectives introduced by various manual and automated steps to bring the business application up.
 These actuals can only be exposed by disaster and business disruption rehearsals.

-Traditional Backups In traditional tape backups, if your backup plan takes 2 hours for a scheduled backup at 0600 hours and 1800 hours, then a primary site failure at 1400 hrs would leave you with an option to restore from 0600 hrs backup which means RPA of 8 hours and 2 hours RTA.
+In traditional tape backups, if your backup plan takes 2 hours for a scheduled backup at 0600 hours and 1800 hours, then a primary site failure at 1400 hours would leave you with an option to restore from 0600 hours backup, which means RPA of 8 hours and 2 hours RTA.

-Continuous Replication Replication provides higher RPO guarantees as the target system contains the mirrored image of the source.
+Replication provides higher RPO guarantees as the target system contains the mirrored image of the source.
 The RPA values depend upon how fast the changes are applied and if the replication is synchronous or asynchronous.
-RPO is dependent on the fact that how soon can the data on target/replicated site be made available to the application.
+RPO is dependent on how soon can the data on target/replicated site be made available to the application.